Synthetixio/SIPs/SCCP/sccp-45.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->
-Decrease the iETH SNX rewards incentivize 16k SNX per week and add to the RewardsDistribution contact from the inflationary supply.
+Decrease the iETH SNX rewards incentivive from 32k SNX to 16k SNX per week and add it to the RewardsDistribution contract from the inflationary supply.

 ## Abstract
 <!--A short (~200 word) description of the variable change proposed.-->
-The iETH trial incentive has run for months now being paid for by the synthetixDAO at a consistent rate of 32,000 SNX per week.
-The iETH incentive should be included in the weekly inflationary supply rewards distribution of 16K per week.
+The iETH trial incentive has run for several months being paid by the synthetixDAO at a consistent rate of 32,000 SNX per week.
+Given the value of this incentive in balancing the debt pool the iETH incentive should be included in the weekly inflationary supply rewards distribution.

 Configure the [RewardsDistribution](http://contracts.synthetix.io/RewardsDistribution) to add the iETH contract address to automate the distribution of 16K SNX weekly.